 When it comes to buying a tankless water heater for your home, apartment, cottage, or anywhere else you need a source of hot water; there are a number of things to consider.

-The first thing to consider is whether or not you are going to be installing the tankless water heater yourself.
-Some models won’t honor a manufacturer’s warranty if the homeowner installs the tankless heater themselves.
+The first thing to consider is whether or not you are going to be installing the water heater yourself.
+Some models won’t honor a manufacturer’s warranty if the homeowner installs the unit themselves.
 This is an important thing to note because if you have troubles later on, it can be difficult to get the help you need to fix your water heater.

-The next thing you need to consider in your purchase of tankless water heaters is how many sources of water do you need to support.
+The next thing you need to consider is how many sources of water do you need to support.
 For example, if you have 2 or 3 bathrooms in your home and multiple people will be using the showers or sinks at a time.
 You will need a robust and higher gallon flow water heater to support that kind of use.

 If you live alone or have a smaller home, you can probably get away with getting a smaller unit.
 Which will cost you less money up front and potentially overall as you won’t be using as much water as someone who lives with multiple people or has more than one bathroom or shower source.